 Abstract

 Relatedness within genomic cohorts is a potential source of bias for many genetic analyses.
 Existing tools to break relatedness are phenotype naïve, indiscriminately remove subjects to break relationship, risking the loss of valuable data, especially in studies targeting uncommon and rare phenotypes.
 To address this limitation, we developed the Kinship Decouple and Phenotype Selection (KDPS) tool, with a novel algorithm designed to enhance the precision of subject selection in genetic and epidemiological research by incorporating phenotype prioritization.
-KDPS separates related individuals by considering kinship or identity by descent (IBS) scores, while simultaneously prioritizing subjects based on phenotypes of interest.
+KDPS separates related individuals by considering kinship or identity by descent scores, while simultaneously prioritizing subjects based on phenotypes of interest.
 This approach enables the retention of valuable subjects for analysis, even in the face of necessary exclusions due to relatedness.
-Furthermore, KDPS accommodates a wide range of phenotypes, including binary, ordinal, and quantitative types, and allows for customization to either prioritize specific phenotypes or maximize sample size.
-In simulations based on the UK Biobank dataset and real-world datasets from dbGaP, KDPS demonstrated significant improvements in retaining subjects with desired phenotypes and computational efficiency compared to previously published software.
+Furthermore, KDPS accommodates a wide range of phenotypes, including binary, ordinal, and quantitative types, and allows for customization to either prioritize specific phenotypes or maximization of sample size.
+In simulations based on the UK Biobank dataset and real-world datasets, KDPS demonstrated significant improvements in retention of subjects with prioritized phenotypes and computational efficiency compared to previously published software.
 The ability of this method to process biobank-scale studies within practical timeframes marks a considerable advancement over existing techniques.
 KDPS offers tailored solutions for complex analytical challenges and broad applicability in genetics and epidemiology research.
-To our knowledge, KDPS is the first tool to perform phenotype-aware decoupling, paving the way for more precise genetic and epidemiological analyses.
+To our knowledge, KDPS is the first tool to perform phenotype-aware decoupling, paving the way for more powerful genetic and epidemiological analyses.

 Introduction

-Geneticists utilize a broad suite of sophisticated methodologies to decode the complex tapestry of genotype-phenotype relationship, including the use of genome-wide association studies (Uffelmann et al. 2021), pleiotropy analyses (Glazner and Thompson 2012, Hu et al. 2014, Feng, Leckman and Zhang 2004), quantitative trait locus (QTL) mapping (Zeng 1994), and transmission disequilibrium tests (TDT) (Spielman, McGinnis and Ewens 1993).
-These tools are invaluable for unraveling genetic connections that account for family structure and relatedness, allowing for a more precise understanding of genetic inheritance patterns and their influence on diseases and traits.
-However, the landscape of genetic methodologies is diverse, and despite the advances that accommodate relatedness, a significant number of genetic analyses: selection scans (Akbari et al. 2018, Booker, Jackson and Keightley 2017), admixture mapping (Ali-Khan and Daar 2010), gene by environment interaction analysis (Ottman 1996, Virolainen et al. 2023), and analyses across stratum (Winkler et al. 2017), require studies of unrelated individuals.
+Geneticists utilize a broad suite of sophisticated methodologies to decode the complex architecture of genotype-phenotype relationship.
+Despite recent advances in statistical methods to accommodate relatedness, a significant number of genetic analysis methods require studies of unrelated individuals, including: selection scans (Akbari et al. 2018, Booker, Jackson and Keightley 2017), admixture mapping (Ali-Khan and Daar 2010), gene by environment interaction analysis (Ottman 1996, Virolainen et al. 2023), and analyses across stratum (Winkler et al. 2017).
 Inclusion of related subjects in these scenarios violates model assumptions of independence and results in inflation of significance of test statistics.